lih10-lgtm/StatsII_2026/README.md

 # Repository for Applied Stats II @ TCD in Spring 2026

-Here, you can find code for in-person tutorials, .pdfs for practice, as well as problem sets.
+Here, you can find code for in-person tutorials, relevant datasets, as well as problem sets.

 ## About This Module